syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

     return grid;
 });
 {% highlight %}
+{% endtabs %}

+You can switch the expand or collapse group icon based on IsExpand property using the converter.

+{% highlight c# %}
+public class BoolToImageConverter : IValueConverter
+{
+    public object Convert(object value, Type targetType, object parameter, CultureInfo culture) {
+        if ((bool)value)
+            return ImageSource.FromResource("ListViewSample.Images.
+GroupExpand.png");
+        else
+            return ImageSource.FromResource("ListViewSample.Images.
+GroupCollapse.png");
+    }

+    public object ConvertBack(object value, Type targetType, object parameter, CultureInfo culture) {
+        throw new NotImplementedException();
+    }
+}
+{% highlight %}

+You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Expand_Collapse_icon944838753)

-### Height Customizing
+### Height customization

-SfListView allows you to customize the size of the group header items by setting the [SfListView.GroupHeaderSize](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderSize.html) property.
+The size of the group header items can be customized by setting the [SfListView.GroupHeaderSize](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderSize.html) property.
 The default value of this property is 40.
 This property responds to runtime changes and hence you can customize it based on your requirement.
 The following code example illustrates how to customize the group header size in SfListView.

 {% tabs %}